 39 Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.

 Notice that the Apostle Paul says that neither "things present, nor things to come" can separate us from the love of God.
-Can you tell me anything that this doesn't include?
-There's absolutely no conceivable action done at any point by anyone (obviously, this includes yourself) that can separate us from the love of God.
+There is no conceivable action done at any point, by anyone, that can separate us from the love of God.

 This bears witness to the truth that once someone is "sanctified by faith" (Acts 26:18) and made holy by the payment of Jesus Christ, they are safe forever, as Hebrews 10:14 says, "by one offering he hath perfected for ever them that are sanctified".
-Once someone is sanctified, they are sanctified and perfected forever.
-The sanctification of the believer is irrevocable, and nothing can possibly change that.
+Once someone is sanctified, they are, in the sight of God, sanctified and perfected forever.
+The positional sanctification of the believer is irrevocable, and nothing can possibly change that.

 Romans 11:29